YuHsuan-Hwang/Letter-Case-Converter-2/README.md

 Python 3.7.7

 ## Issue
+* Additional time delay before sending data to the client (may be due to thread managing)
-Threads do not work parallel under async/await syntax Not responsing to the backend when closing Chrome browser
+* Not responsing to the backend when closing Chrome browser